- Identify important audience considerations when preparing a presentation

 Practicing for the Presentation

-You’ve worked hard as the owner of this presentation, so have confidence in your work.
-It’s tough to remember this when you’re nervous, but you’re the person who knows the most about your presentations.
-Use your strengths.
+Remember, you’ve worked hard as the owner of this presentation, so have confidence in your work.
+It’s tough to remember confidence when you’re nervous, but you’re the person who knows the most about your presentation and your presentation is a chance for you to demonstrate what you’ve learned and share that with others.